PointBlueTechnology/EnhancedIDMCollector/README.md

 In addition to any attributes returned by the driver, this collector will add `association`, `class`, and `entitlementDn` to the returned JSON objects.
 The `id2` is the `src-dn` attribute of the instance.
 The `entitlementDn` is the dn configured in IG.
 This is returned because the stock fulfillment code depends on it.
 The `class` is the object class of the returned instance element.
+Note that you may need to update to the latest version of the Account Collector template.

+Fulfillment for Account provisioning requires an "IDM Account ID" attribute.
+This a static value that is used as the path portion of the DirXML-Entitlement DN. this value is used as the path portion of the DirXML-EntitlementRef value for account entitlements.
+For example, Active Directory uses the domain name.
+You can now configure a value for this attribute in Account Collector template.
+This value will be returned in the JSON as "idmAccountID".
+Feel free to map any other attribute to this value if you need to for you specific driver.

 This collector does NOT use the `entitlementDn` in any other way and the entitlement does not need to exist in eDirectory if you are only collecting data.